jamestomasino/burrow/README.md

 `$EDITOR`.
 By default it will provide you a template, but you can override this by including a `.template` file in your phlog directory.

-- `recipe` will prompt for the name of your recipe, then open it in your default `$EDITOR`.
-By default it will provide you a template, but you can override this by including a `.template` file in your recipe box directory.

-- `topic` will prompt for the name of the topic, then open it in your default `$EDITOR`.
-By default it will provide you a template, but you can override this by including a `.template` file in your topics directory.

-- `root` will open your gopher hole's root gophermap for editing.
+- `gophermap` will open a gophermap file for editing.
 This will remove any `type i` formatting and allow comments to be added in natural text.
 You will still need to create links in the proper gophermap formatting.